-Metaphorical Thinking: the Definition and Theory
+Metaphorical Thinking: the Meaning and Theory

 Metaphorical Thinking: this article describes Metaphorical Thinking Or Thinking in Metaphors in a practical way.
-This article contains a general definition of Metaphorical Thinking, the power of a metaphorical comparison, techniques and examples.
+This article contains a general meaning of Metaphorical Thinking, the power of a metaphorical comparison, techniques and examples.
 After reading you will understand the basics of this powerful creativity tool.
 Enjoy reading!

 What is Metaphorical Thinking / Thinking in Metaphors?
+The meaning

 A metaphor means comparing two things that in reality are not literally the same.
 This is the foundation of Metaphorical Thinking.
 Metaphors were considered a sign of genius by the Greek philosopher Aristotle.